-Contingency funding plans are in place to address potential liquidity crises using early warning indicators.
+Contingency funding plans, which guide the Group's actions and responses, are in place to address potential liquidity crises using early warning indicators.
 Crisis escalation procedures and various strategies including funding, communication and courses of action to be taken have been developed to minimise the impact of any liquidity crunch.